Interested in becoming a volunteer Relationship Counsellor for Marriage Care?

 Can I apply without volunteering for Marriage Preparation?

 Yes, you can.
-We will be accepting applications without Marriage Preparation experience in the early Autumn of 2026.
-However, please note that, whilst it will not guarantee a place on our counselling training programme, prior volunteering in our Marriage Preparation service will be valuable experience and will be considered a desirable attribute in your application.
+We will be accepting applications for the CRC in early Autumn of 2026 – but please register your interest now so we can keep you directly informed.
+Please note that, whilst it will not guarantee a place on our counselling training programme, prior volunteering in our Marriage Preparation service will be valuable experience and will be considered a desirable attribute in your application.

 How long is Marriage Care’s counselling training course?